jljordan42/indy-client/getting-started.md

 }

 Try Next:
-    load sample/faber-invitation.sovrin
+    load sample/faber-request.sovrin
 ```

 Alice sees a bunch of data that looks interesting but mysterious.
 She wants Sovrin to tell her if the link invitation file is well formed and has something useful in it, so she uses the 'load' command:

 ```
-ALICE> load sample/faber-invitation.sovrin
+ALICE> load sample/faber-request.sovrin
-New keyring Default created
-Active keyring set to "Default"
-1 link invitation found for Faber College.
+1 connection request found for Faber College.
-Creating Link for Faber College.
+Creating connection for Faber College.

 Try Next:
-    show link "Faber College"
+    show connection "Faber College"
-    accept invitation from "Faber College"
+    accept request from "Faber College"
 ```

 This causes the client to parse and validate the file in addition to displaying more reader friendly text.
-Alice would now like to know what’s entailed in accepting the invitation.
+Alice would now like to know what’s entailed in accepting the request.
 She types:

 ```
-ALICE> show link Faber
+ALICE> show connection Faber
 ```

 Unlike the 'show' command for files, this one asks Sovrin to show a link.
 More details are exposed:

 ```

+```

+You’ll see the link contains several pieces of information.
+Let’s examine them one at a time.

+```
 Expanding Faber to "Faber College"
-Link (not yet accepted)
+Connection (not yet accepted)
     Name: Faber College
-    Identifier: not yet assigned
+    DID: not yet assigned
     Trust anchor: Faber College (not yet written to Sovrin) Verification key: <empty>
     Signing key: <hidden>
-    Target: FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB
+    Remote: ULtgFQJe6bjiFbs7ke3NJD
-    Target Verification key: <unknown, waiting for sync>
+    Remote Verification key: <unknown, waiting for sync>
-    Target endpoint: <unknown, waiting for sync>
+    Remote endpoint: <unknown, waiting for sync>
-    Invitation nonce: b1134a647eb818069c089e7694f63e6d
+    Request nonce: b1134a647eb818069c089e7694f63e6d
-    Invitation status: not verified, target verkey unknown Last synced: <this link has not yet been synchronized>
+    Request status: not verified, remote verkey unknown Last synced: <this connection has not yet been synchronized>

 Try Next:
     sync "Faber College"
-    accept invitation from "Faber College"
+    accept request from "Faber College"

 ```

-You’ll see the link contains several pieces of information.
-Let’s examine them one at a time.

-```
-Name: Faber College
-```

 This is a friendly name for the link that Alice has been invited to accept.
 The name is stored locally and not shared.
 Alice can always rename a link; its initial value is just provided by Faber for convenience.

 ```
-Identifier: not yet assigned
+DID: not yet assigned
 ```

-**Identifier** is a unique value that gets generated when user tries to accept the invitation, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
-Each link invitation on Sovrin establishes a **pairwise relationship** when accepted.
+**DID** is a unique value that gets generated when user tries to accept the request, and that DID (distributed identifier) will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
+Each connection request on Sovrin establishes a **pairwise relationship** when accepted.
 A pairwise relationship is a unique relationship between two identity owners (e.g., Faber and Alice).
-The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different identifiers.
+The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different DIDs (distributed identifiers).
 (In other circles you may see this defined as two sets of data working in conjunction with each other to perform a specific function, such as in a "public" key and a "private" key working together.
 This is _not_ how it is defined within Sovrin.)
 Alice won’t use this identifier with other relationships.
 By having independent pairwise relationships, Alice reduces the ability for others to correlate her activities across multiple interactions.

 ```
 Trust anchor: Faber College(not yet written to Sovrin)